Laxystem/Gimli/CONTRIBUTING.md

 ## FAQ
 ### What's the `laxystem` branch?
 It's the maintainer's personal branch, because Codeberg doesn't  allow to fork your own repos.
-Don't PR into it.